SPJDevOps/vardr-Bifrost-Minion/README.md

 1. **Send a `HyperloopDownload` task**:

-   Send a message to `queue1` or make an HTTP POST request to the `/downloads` endpoint (if available) with a JSON payload:
+   Send a message to `request_queue` or make an HTTP POST request to the `/downloads` endpoint (if available) with a JSON payload:

    ```json
    {